sonatype/nxrm3-helm-repository/nxrm-aws-resiliency/README.md

 ## External-dns

-This helm chart uses external-dns: https://github.com/kubernetes-sigs/external-dns to create 'A' records in AWS Route 53 for our docker subdomain feature: https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/docker-subdomain-connector
+This helm chart uses [external-dns] (https://github.com/kubernetes-sigs/external-dns) to create 'A' records in AWS Route 53 for our [Docker subdomain feature] (https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/docker-subdomain-connector).

-See the ```external-dns.alpha.kubernetes.io/hostname``` annotation in the dockerIngress resource in the values.yaml
+See the ```external-dns.alpha.kubernetes.io/hostname``` annotation in the dockerIngress resource in the values.yaml.

 ### Permissions for external-dns

-Open a terminal which has connectivity to your EKS cluster and run the following commands:
+Open a terminal that has connectivity to your EKS cluster and run the following commands:
 ```

 cat <<'EOF' >> external-dns-r53-policy.json